snlederman/data-mining-project/README.md

 As first step, the user should run the Getting_links.py script to collect an up to date links of all the subcategories inside the webside. --> all the links are collected to the shufersal_links.csv file.

-In order to collect the data from one of the mentioned subcategories, the user need to run the one of the two data scraping script:
+In order to collect the data from one of the mentioned subcategories, the user need to run page_scraper.py python3 script:

+page_scraper:
-1. page_scraper: the script takes an url* of one of the subcategories in the Shufersal site and returns the following attributes for each product in that category:
+the script takes an url* of one of the subcategories in the Shufersal site and returns the following attributes for each product in that category:
             - product name
             - price
             - price unit
             - container
             - supplier

-* at this stage the subcategory url needs to be changed manually inside the script ("MAIN URL")
+* at this stage the subcategory url needs to be changed manually inside the script (under the variable "MAIN URL")

-2. ...